RBVI/ChimeraX/prereqs/openmm/README.txt

 Build notes for OpenMM
 ----------------------

-The 7.5 builds came from https://anaconda.org/conda-forge/openmm/files
+The 7.6 builds came from https://anaconda.org/conda-forge/openmm/files
+The linux build comes from Tristan Croll using the compiler used by ChimeraX.

 On Linux, we need OpenMM built with the same C++ compiler as the rest of ChimeraX so that ISOLDE can link to both ChimeraX and OpenMM libraries.